 “International business examines how for-profit corporations trade goods and services,” she says.
 “In part, this involves cross-cultural communication.
 Practitioners need to navigate the nuances of political and cultural sensitivities.”

-Download Our Free Guide to Advancing Your Career in Global Studies and International Relations
+Download Our Free Guide to Breaking into Global Studies and International Relations

 A guide for what you need to know to prepare for, and work in, today’s globalized world.